Blogpost · March 21, 2026

 return "Failed to reach conclusion"

-When to Use ReAct
+When to use ReAct

-• Questions requiring external information.
+• Questions requiring external information (web search, database lookup).

-• Multi-step tasks involving tools (search, database, APIs).
+• Multi-step tasks involving tools or APIs.

 Tree-of-Thoughts: Exploring Multiple Paths

-ToT Process
+ToT process

-2. Evaluation: Score each thought for promise/correctness.
+2. Evaluate: Score each thought for promise — is this a good direction?

-Example: Creative Writing Task
+Example: Creative writing task

 Task: Write a coherent story with exactly 4 sentences about a detective solving a mystery.